-Cash used in investing activities in fiscal year 2012 was \$229.0 million compared to cash used in investing activities in fiscal year 2011 of \$237.7 million.
-The decrease in cash used in investing activities was primarily related to \$16.4 million and \$13.5 million less cash used during fiscal year 2012 compared to the same period last year for the construction of our ViaSat-1 satellite and the acquisition of Stonewood, respectively, offset by an approximately \$12.6 million increase in cash used for capital expenditures for new CPE units and other general purpose equipment, an approximately \$6.2 million increase in cash used for next-generation consumer broadband capital software development and an approximately \$1.9 million increase in cash used for other long-term assets.
+Cash used in investing activities for fiscal year 2013 was \$201.6 million compared to cash used in investing activities in fiscal year 2012 of \$229.0 million.
+The decrease in cash used in investing activities resulted primarily from a reduction of \$63.2 million in cash payments for the ViaSat-1 satellite, placed in service in January 2012, and a reduction of \$37.5 million in cash used for the related ViaSat-1 ground network and operating systems, offset by \$72.1 million in higher capital expenditures for new CPE units and other general purpose equipment.

-Cash provided by financing activities for fiscal year 2012 was \$219.8 million compared to \$18.6 million for fiscal year 2011.
-This \$201.2 million increase was derived from the issuance of \$275.0 million in aggregate principal amount of 2020 Notes in February 2012, offset by \$60.0 million in repayments of borrowings under our Credit Facility and higher payments of debt issuance costs of \$2.9 million.
-In addition, cash provided by financing activities for both periods included cash received from stock option exercises and employee stock purchase plan purchases, which raised \$7.1 million less cash year-over-year, and cash used for the repurchase of common stock related to net share settlement of certain employee tax liabilities in connection with the vesting of restricted stock unit awards.
+Cash provided by financing activities for fiscal year 2013 was \$42.9 million compared to cash provided by financing activities of \$219.8 million for fiscal year 2012.
+Cash provided by financing activities for fiscal year 2013 reflected the issuance of \$300.0 million in aggregate principal amount of the Additional 2020 Notes, offset by the repurchase and redemption of all of our \$275.0 million in aggregate principal amount of 2016 Notes, and \$8.1 million in debt issuance costs.
+Cash provided by financing activities for fiscal year 2012 reflected the issuance of \$275.0 million in aggregate principal amount of Initial 2020 Notes.
+In addition, during fiscal year 2013 we had no borrowings or repayments under our Credit Facility compared to \$60.0 million in repayments, net of borrowings, under our Credit Facility during fiscal year 2012.
+Cash provided by financing activities for both periods included cash received from stock option exercises and employee stock purchase plan purchases, and cash used for the repurchase of common stock related to net share settlement of certain employee tax liabilities in connection with the vesting of restricted stock unit awards.

-Satellite-related activities
+Satellite service-related activities